lkodinsson/MARS/Fantasy/Skills.md

 Someone must create all the items and artifacts that you use, and that someone could even be you.
 This skill is used for a wide variety of item crafting.
 It can be used to create normal everyday items and equipment, including arrows, swords, and armour.
 It can also be used to create powerful magic items.
 This skill is considered to be a core advanced skill unique to the fantasy setting.

 This skill requires that you have a toolkit dedicated to the type of craft work you want to pursue (or a workshop containing those tools), and most importantly, a background, archetype, or other form of skillset that pertains to the type of items you are crafting.
-If you do not possess some measure of these things, someone who does can provide you with the means to do so (this is just a matter of roleplaying).
+If you do not possess some measure of these things, someone who does can provide you with the means to do so.
 The specifics of item crafting can be complicated and require the use of a calculator.
 Click [here](/Fantasy/ItemCrafting.md) to go the page dedicated to item crafting.

 ## Faith (RES)